AREXVY™ RSV Vaccine Clinical Trials, Dosage, Efficacy, Indication, Side Effects

 RSV OA Vaccine Clinical Trials

-The GSK RSVPreF3 RSV vaccine has been involved in over ten clinical studies.
+The GSK RSVPreF3 RSV vaccine has been involved in various clinical studies.

 On October 25, 2023, GSK announced preliminary results from a phase III clinical trial showing that the primary endpoints had been met, with non-inferior immune responses observed in adults aged 50-59 compared to adults aged 60 and older.
 Adults aged 50 and above with certain underlying medical conditions are at increased risk for RSV disease.
 GSK is on track to being the first company to submit data in this population to regulators, with decisions on potential label expansion expected in 2024.